ersrohu/mingyues-daily-life/ex1/chapter4.md

 “What do you want to order?”

-“I want to order the combo for 2000 *yuan* .” asks Taohong with a questioning attitude.
+“I want to order the combo for 2000 *yuan*[^4].” asks Taohong with a questioning attitude.

 “Of course!
 However, can you finish it?” says Mingyue and he lets everyone get shocked.
 (Taohong Inner OS: Is this 2000-*yuan* thing deserved to evaluate as this?!
 I won’t buy it easily, although I can buy it!)